Becky Dyroen-Lancer: College

-Pan American Games
+International competition

 She received a gold medal in solo at the 1991 Pan American Games in Havana.
+At the World Championships, Becky captured a total of four golds, in a 1991 win in the group event, and a 1994 victory in the solo, duet, and group events.
+She likewise won four gold medals at the Pan American Games, winning the solo in 1991, and the Grand Slam of solo, duet, and group in 1995.
+Between 1993-1995, she captured nine FINA World Cup titles.
+After 1993, Dyroen-Lancer was undefeated in Synchronized swimming FINA events that she entered.

 She received a gold medal in solo, and a second gold medal in duet with Jill Sudduth at the 1995 Pan American Games in Mar del Plata, Argentina.
+The majority of Becky's duet competition were won with partner Jill Sudduth.
+Her choreography was aided with the efforts of her husband Kevin Lancer, who had worked as a professional ballet dancer.

 Awards

 Becky Dyroen-Lancer was inducted into the International Swimming Hall of Fame in Fort Lauderdale, Florida, in 2004.

-Other
+Broadly recognized for her achievements in synchronized swimming, for each of the years from 1993-1995, she received the honor of Synchronized Swimmer of the Year by Swimming World Magazine.

+Professional pursuits

 Becky worked as the choreographer for the synchronized swimming scene in Austin Powers The Spy Who Shagged Me.
-She also worked for Cirque du Soleil from 2000 to 2005 as a performer in O. Becky coached various levels of synchronized swimming for many years after her time with Cirque du Soleil, sharing her knowledge with the next generation of synchronized swimmers.
+She also worked for Cirque du Soleil from 2000 to 2005 as a performer in O.

+Becky coached various levels of synchronized swimming for many years after her time with Cirque du Soleil, sharing her knowledge with the next generation of synchronized swimmers.
 In 2015, she changed life paths and moved into education.
-Becky is currently an art teacher at Oak Hall School in Gainesville Florida and still coaches in synchronized swimming clinics and camps.
+Becky is currently an art teacher at Oak Hall School in Gainesville, Florida and still coaches in synchronized swimming clinics and camps.